-2.8.3 Resit marks are capped at the pass mark for the module to ensure that students who are offered resits do not have an unfair opportunity to improve their marks.
+2.8.3 Resit marks are capped at the pass mark for the module (other than as outlined in 2.8.2 above) to ensure that students who are offered resits do not have an unfair opportunity to improve their marks.
 The capped resit mark will be considered for progression purposes on all awards and will be considered for all course transfer applications and for award purposes and will stand for all courses even where it is lower than the mark achieved at the first attempt.
 The original mark will stand where the resit opportunity, or a resit assessment component, has not been taken.